mnneeltakemail2/testNeel3/development-and-api/client-libraries/pywaves.md

-# PyWaves
+# PyNeel
-PyWaves is an object-oriented Python interface to the Waves blockchain platform.
+PyNeel is an object-oriented Python interface to the Neel blockchain platform.
 The library is developing by community and open source.
 Latest documentation and examples can be found in [Github repository](https://github.com/PyWaves/PyWaves/).

 ## Getting Started

-You can install PyWaves using:
+You can install PyNeel using:

     pip install pywaves

 ## Documentation

-The library utilizes classes to represent various Waves data structures:
+The library utilizes classes to represent various Neel data structures:

 - pywaves.Address
 - pywaves.Asset